Barkly Roadhouse and Mount Isa Underground Hospital

 If you drive Tablelands Highway from the north and you are heading to Mount Isa you can take Ranken Road which is party dirt but you save a lot of kilometres.

 There are a few dedicated picnic spots on the Tablelands Highway.
-We used one for our break and Kasha cooked lunch right there, in the middle of nothingness.
+We used one for our break and Kasha cooked lunch right there, in the middle of nowhere.

-Barkly Roadhouse is a famous stop for any camper as it is located 450 km from Mount Isa and 190 km from Threeways Roadhouse (on Stuart Highway).
+We arrived at Barkly Roadhouse – a famous stop for any camper as it is located 450 km from Mount Isa and 190 km from Threeways Roadhouse (on Stuart Highway).

 When driving from Mount Isa, you really have to stop to fuel up as the next petrol station is at the Threeways Roadhouse.
 However, the fuel may be 30 to 40 cents dearer than in Mount Isa.